yawaramin/scala-modules/README.md

 ```

 For an explanation of how this works and why I recommend it for Scala,
-see ('In scala, what's the idiomatic way to apply a series of composed
+see 'In scala, what's the idiomatic way to apply a series of composed
-functions to a value?', 2013).
+functions to a value?'
+(2013).

 ## A Basic Module